Essential SE Exam Study Materials

 I found the following CodeMaster pamphlets to be invaluable:

-- The masonry design ( ASD, Strength Design) pamphlet has step by step instructions for both in-plane and out-of-plane wall design.
+• The masonry design ( ASD, Strength Design) pamphlet has step by step instructions for both in-plane and out-of-plane wall design.
 I always pull out this resource to design CMU walls.

-- The seismic design pamphlet lays out the seismic design process in easy to follow steps.
+• The seismic design pamphlet lays out the seismic design process in easy to follow steps.
 I use this resource to quickly determine the seismic design category and base shear.
 I also lean on these sheets for seismic irregularity questions.

 Design Flow Charts

-Speaking of cheat sheets, one of the best ways to consolidate knowledge is to create your own design flow chart.
+One of the best ways to consolidate knowledge is to create your own design flow chart.
 This provides a quick design overview.
 It also acts as a QC checklist to make sure you don’t forget anything.

 I created a set of flow charts for my second attempt at the SE Exam.
 These were key to passing the test.
-You can get the foundation design flow charts for free by entering your email below.
+While you can’t bring these into the exam under the CBT format, the process of creating them forces you to memorize the design procedures.

 Scientific Calculator